The Best Things to Do in Melnik, Bulgaria

 Authentic Food Quest Page_Break

-Visit The Wine Museum
+1. Visit The Wine Museum

 This small museum is located in the center of town.
 Built underground like a wine cellar, it recounts the history of winemaking in the region.

-All the panels and descriptions are in Bulgarian, and unfortunately none are translated.
+All the panels and descriptions are in Bulgarian, and unfortunately, none are translated.
+However, with Google Translate and free Wi-Fi, we were able to follow along.

 After viewing the panels and exhibits, there is a tasting of Melnik wines included in the ticket price.
-We tasted three different wines from the region, white, rosé and red wines.

-While the wines were not particularly remarkable, it is a nice introduction to the wines from the region.
+We tasted three different wines from the region: white, rosé and red.
+While the wines were not particularly remarkable, it was a nice introduction to the wines from the region.

-A plate of small toasts with the traditional condiments, red sweet pepper and the local herb, tsubritsa, was served to accompany the wines.
+A plate of small toasts with the traditional condiments, red sweet pepper, and the local herb, tsubritsa, was served to accompany the wines.

-At the end of the tasting, we were offered a shot of rakia, the local brandy traditionally served while eating the local Shopska salad.
+At the end of the tasting, we were offered a shot of Rakia, the local brandy traditionally served while eating the local Shopska salad.

 The entrance fee is 5 BGN (approx $2.80) with wine tasting included.
 For non-drinkers, the entry fee is 3 BGN (approx. $1.7).

-The museum is open everyday from 10:00 am to 7:00 pm.
+The museum is open every day from 10:00 am to 7:00 pm.

-Kordopulov House
+3. Stop At Kordopulov House

+One of the most famous sites in Melnik is the Kordopulov House.
 This is one of the largest Bulgarian Renaissance houses in Bulgaria, rivaling the Plovdiv Old Town houses.

 Located at the end of town, past the wine museum, this imposing mansion was once owned by a wealthy Greek wine merchant.